YIWEI-CHEN/office-addins-mcp-server/README.md

 7. **Validate Custom Add-ins** - Automated validation and compliance checking for custom add-ins
 8. **Publish Custom Add-ins** - Streamlined publishing workflow for custom add-ins
 9. **M365 Admin Push Add-ins** - Allow Microsoft 365 administrators to centrally deploy add-ins

-## Future Improvements

-This project currently implements a single tool.
-Potential enhancements
-include:

-* **Caching:** Cache frequent lookups to reduce calls to the Office API.
-* **Improved error handling:** Provide richer error messages and recovery guidance.
-* **Additional tools:** Expand the server with other Office API functions, such as searching add‑ins or listing a user's installed add‑ins.

 Contributions are welcome—feel free to submit issues or pull requests.